Doctoral Programme of Social and Behavioural Sciences - Admission Criteria and Instructions for Applicants

 - East Asian Studies: Lauri Paltemaa, lauri.paltemaa(a)utu.fi

-- Speech and Language Pathology, Elina Mainela-Arnold, elina.mainela-arnold(a)utu.fi
+- Speech-Language Pathology, Elina Mainela-Arnold, elina.mainela-arnold(a)utu.fi

 - Contemporary History: Vesa Vares, vesa.vares(a)utu.fi